Ajaygoud-0928/RoadXamine/README.md

 # RoadXamine

-RoadXamine is an innovative project that aims to revolutionize road monitoring through the continuous use of cameras and GPS modules, providing real-time updates to officers and users.
+RoadXamine is an innovative project that aims to revolutionize road monitoring through the continuous use of ESP32 camera and Neo6M GPS modules, providing real-time updates to officers and users.
 This comprehensive solution incorporates a meticulously designed website, powered by React, offering advanced activity tracking and insightful analytics.

 ## Directory Structure